-- Thoroughly read the entire manual before starting up your stove and observe the caution notices. - Your heating unit may not be moved without approved means of transport with sufficient load-bearing capacity - Your heating unit is not suitable to be used as a stand or as a ladder - Only burn approved fuels and materials listed in the chapter Clean Burning - Do not wear loose or flammable clothing when adding fuel to the fire in your stove. - Placing non-heat-related objects on the stove or in the vicinity of the stove is forbidden.
+- Thoroughly read the entire manual before using your stove and observe the caution notices. - Your stove may not be moved without approved means of transport with sufficient load-bearing capacity - · Your stove is not suitable to be used as a stand or as a ladder - Only burn approved fuels and materials listed in the chapter Clean Burning - Do not wear loose or flammable clothing when adding fuel to the fire in your stove. - Placing non-heat-related objects on the stove or in the vicinity of the stove is forbidden.